vitorstabile/logic-programming-in-c-basics/README.md

 In computing, source code is any collection of code, with or without comments, written using a human-readable programming language, usually as plain text.

 The source code of a program is specially designed to facilitate the work of computer programmers, who specify the actions to be performed by a computer mostly by writing source code.
-The source code is often transformed by an assembler or compiler into binary machine code that can be executed by the computer.
-The machine code might then be stored for execution at a later time.
-Alternatively, source code may be interpreted and thus immediately executed.

 <div align="center"><img src="img/chapter1/source-code-java-vs-python-w662-h355.png" width=662 height=355><br><sub>Fig 9 - Source Code Example - Java vs Python</sub></div>

+To the computer understand the source code, this code have to be  assembler or compiler into binary machine code that can be executed by the computer.

+**Compilation**

+Compilation is the process the computer takes to convert a high-level programming language into a machine language that the computer can understand.
+The software which performs this conversion is called a compiler.

 #### <a name="chapter1part6"></a>Chapter 1 - Part 6: GCC MinGW Compiler Installation